 • 20 to 24 pounds — 10 to 12 hours

-Given the day this article is posted, if you are not thawing your bird in the refrigerator already, you will need to thaw the bird with the cold water bath.
+Given the date this article is posted, if you are not thawing your bird in the refrigerator already, you will need to thaw the bird with the cold water bath.

-Once you thaw out your bird, it is time to continue the prep work.
-Here are some things you should do:
+Once you thaw out your turkey, it is time to continue to prepare your bird. here are some things you should do:

 Special thanks to Bill Busse for his comments on this post in the MN-WI Get Stuff Done Group on Facebook.
 Click this text to join that group.
 I appreciate his comments that improve the quality of this article!